 - The government projections are by the time we reach age 65 that 70% of us will need some level of long-term care in our remaining years.
 The risk is huge!

 - Most of us think of long-term care as an end of life issue for the elderly.
-Currently, 43% of those receiving long-term care in our country are working age adults and the primary reason for their care is motor vehicle accidents.
+Currently, 43% of those receiving long-term care in our country are working age adults and the primary reason for their care is motor vehicle accidents followed by spinal injuries.
 The need for long-term care could occur at any time in our lives.

 The risk of needing long-term care is huge and it’s expensive!

 Can you afford to self-fund this expense?
 Check out the cost of care venues where you live.
-Costs have increased by 4.5% across all care venues.
+Costs have increased annually by about 3.0% across all care venues.

 Could you afford to self-fund the cost of long-term care?

 - For most Americans there are just three funding options for long-term care expense: 1) self-fund using income, savings or liquidating investments to pay for care, 2) transfer the risk to an insurance company or 3) qualify for government assistance through Medicaid by conforming to income and asset requirements.

 - We read a lot about retirement preparedness today.
 The latest National Retirement Risk Index reported that 50% of households were at risk of being able to maintain their standard of living in retirement.

 The risk of needing long-term care is high and it’s expensive.
 Yet, less than 10% of Americans age fifty and older own long-term care insurance!